LAVA-LAB/COOL-MC/README.md

 @inproceedings{Gross2023cmarl,
 	title = { {Model Checking for Adversarial Multi-Agent Reinforcement Learning with Reactive Defense Methods} },
-	author = {Dennis Gross},
-	booktitle = { {ICAPS} },
+	author = {Gross, Dennis and         Christoph Schmidl and         Jansen, Nils and         P{\'e}rez, Guillermo A.      }, booktitle = { {ICAPS} },
 	year = { 2023 },
 	url = { }
 }
 `

 Do you have any questions or ideas for collaborative work?
-Contact us via \url{dgross@science.ru.nl}.
+Contact us via dgross@science.ru.nl.

 ## Contributors